The Hiss Quarterly || All Volumes

 POETRY:

-We publish in two formats: Rear View Mirror and Front View Fiction.
+We publish poetry in two formats: Rear View Mirror and Featured Poet.
 To be considered for the Rear View Mirror, please submit a maximum of three (3) poems, plus a short bio and/or your three most recent publishing credits.

 ALL OTHER WRITTEN WORK: